ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
-If it opts out, it MUST abort the aggregate request with "invalidTask".
+If it opts out, it MUST abort the aggregation job request with "invalidTask".

 > OPEN ISSUE: In case of opt-out, would it be useful to specify how to report
 > this to the Author?

-Finally, the Helper completes the aggregate initialize request as usual, deriving the VDAF verification key for the task as described in
+Finally, the Helper completes the request as usual, deriving the VDAF verification key for the task as described in {{vdaf-verify-key}}.
-{{vdaf-verify-key}}.

 During Helper aggregate initialization, if any Helper's report share does not include the `taskprov` extension with an empty payload, then the Helper MUST